notRadioOpaque/notRadioOpaque/README.md

 `<Hey there! 👋/>`

-I'm Ismail Muyideen, a Frontend Engineer building impactful products and open to full-time roles.
+I'm Ismail Muyideen, a Software Engineer building impactful products and open to full-time roles.
 <br />

 currently learning Rust 🦀 and some of low level stuff 🧰...